EvMossan/cold-harbor-manager/docs/ingester.md

 A key challenge is reconciling WebSocket "Trade Updates" (which don't have standard Activity IDs) with REST "Account Activities".

-The `transform.py` module solves this by generating a **Synthetic ID** for stream events:
+`transform.py` explicitly solves this by generating a **Synthetic ID** for stream events so the ingester can insert data immediately and later overlap the REST payloads without duplicates:
 - Format: `YYYYMMDDHHMMSSmmm::execution_id`
-- Timezone: America/New_York (matching Alpaca's internal ID generation).
+- Timezone: `America/New_York`, the same zone Alpaca uses for its internal identifiers (see `src/cold_harbour/services/activity_ingester/transform.py`).

 This allows the Ingester to insert data from the Stream immediately, and later safely "overlap" it with data fetched by the Healing worker without